sxs-collaboration/spectre/docs/DevGuide/Travis.md

   create a separate build directory and append `-D USE_PCH=OFF` to the usual `cmake` call.
 Note that it is very easy to incorrectly install IWYU (if not using the Docker container) and generate nonsense errors.
+- **Documentation:** To render the documentation for the current state of the source tree the command `make doc` (or `make doc-check` to highlight warnings) can be used, placing its result in the `docs` directory in the build tree.
+Once code has been made into a pull request to GitHub, the documentation can be rendered locally using the `tools/pr-docs` script.

 ## Travis setup